szyma28/szyma28.github.io/docs/Implementation.md

 ## Introduction
 TODO: Describe the system implemented (Describe the dataset.
 Are there any known issues?
 Describe any configuration data).

+This system is a search engine for the 166 free public toilets around bristol.
+Additional details are provided, such as gendered toilets, accessibility information, opening times and more.

 ## Project Structure
 TODO: Provide an outline of the project folder structure and the role of each file within it. provide a table listing the number of jslint warnings/reports for each module.

+In the Toilet Finder folder, there are three main HTML files and a singular style css file.

+Index.html is the landing page that greets you to the page, from which you can go either to "Find nearest toilet" or "Find by Type".

+FindNearest.html, which utilises Bristol Open Data API and the Mapbox API to present a map with blue bubble points on the map that show where the toilets are.
+When clicked on it presents the user with the toilets name and adress.
+Additionaly there is a "Find me on the Map" button which asks the user to allow to share their location, after which a red bubble appears on the users location and they can easily see the closest toilets around them.

+Findbytype.html shows a page with a table with all the toilets and available information about them.

 ## Software Architecture
 TODO: Describe the major components of your architecture.
 Are any particular architectural styles being used?